azinchen/nordvpn-ipsec/README.md

    * `Onion Over VPN`
    * `P2P`
    * `Standard VPN servers`
  * `PROTOCOL`          - Specify OpenVPN protocol.
 Only one protocol can be selected.
 Allowed protocols are:
    * `openvpn_udp`
    * `openvpn_tcp`
+ * `RANDOM_TOP`        - Place n servers from filtered list in random order.
+Useful with `RECREATE_VPN_CRON`.
+ * `RECREATE_VPN_CRON` - Set period of selecting new server in format for crontab file.
  * `USER`              - User for NordVPN account.
  * `PASS`              - Password for NordVPN account.
  * `NETWORK`           - CIDR network (IE 192.168.1.0/24), add a route to allows replies once the VPN is up.
  * `NETWORK6`          - CIDR IPv6 network (IE fe00:d34d:b33f::/64), add a route to allows replies once the VPN is up.

 ## Issues